Aeri

 Generated interface behaviors and system responses

-Explored interaction patterns at higher fidelity
+Explored interaction patterns at higher fidelity levels

 Evaluated clarity, usability, and feasibility